- Define ecology and describe the major sub-disciplines: behavior, population ecology, community ecology

 Ecology and its sub-disciplines

 Ecology is the study of how organisms interact with their environment.
-These interactions range from how an individual responds to a stimulus (behavior), how individuals of the same species interact with each other (population ecology), different species interact (community ecology), and how organisms interact with non-living components of the environment (ecosystem ecology).
+These interactions range from how an individual responds to a stimulus (behavior), how individuals of the same species interact with each other (population ecology), how species interact with other species (community ecology), and how organisms interact with non-living components of the environment (ecosystem ecology).
 The entire set of interactions on a planet is called the biosphere.

 Climate Patterns affect where communities live in the biosphere